soup-in-boots/js_composer/README.md

     var a = [this.year_selector, this.month_selector, this.day_selector];
     return a.join('/');
 }

+// Register the new object constructor JSComposer.Instance.RegisterInstance("http://mysite.com/myschema#/definitions/date", MyDate);

+// Now any time JSComposer.Instance.CreateInstance({"$ref":"http://mysite.com/myschema#/definitions/date"})
+// is invoked, your object will be used!
 ```

 You only have to worry about exporting two functions: `Render(target)` and `GetValue()`, so go wild! (in the case of Render, you can use the default `Instance` function assuming all of your additional elements are added to `this.elements.ctr` ahead of time)